10 Finance and Accounting Skills

 Financial candidates looking for a competitive edge would be wise to demonstrate a proficiency in financial reporting at their next job interview.

 Financial reporting is the process of preparing documentation that discloses a company’s financial status to management, investors and the government.
 The skills involved in financial reporting are in demand in today’s workplaces, and the salary levels reflect it.
-According to the 2018 Robert Half Salary Guide, the midpoint starting salary for an accountant working in financial reporting with one to three years of experience is $70,000, and a financial reporting manager can expect a midpoint salary of $110,000.
+According to the Robert Half Salary Guide, salaries for accountants working in financial reporting as well as other in-demand finance and accounting jobs are on the rise.

 5. Analytical know-how